PxTools/PxWebApi/HealthEndpoints.md

 It returns 503 if the node is being stopped for maintainence or the application has problems reaching this external dependencies, 200 otherwise.

-Technically: MarkForShutdown sets a flag in config which is read by this endpoint.
+Technically: MarkForShutdown sets a flag in ApplicationState which is read by this endpoint.
+It may take some seconds to have effect.

 Todo: if datasource is CNMM then a simple db connection test is made.